Friedreich ataxia (FA)

 Friedreich ataxia (FA) is a rare inherited progressive disease caused by a variation in the frataxin gene (FXN) resulting in a deficiency of frataxin, a protein that regulates the function of mitochondria in the cells.1 Clinical characteristics include progressive ataxia (a loss of muscle control and balance), spasticity (extreme muscle tightness and prolonged contractions), and cardiomyopathy (heart disease).2

-In patients with FA, nerve fibers in the spinal cord and peripheral nerves degenerate, becoming thinner.
+In patients with FA, nerve fibers in the cerebellum, spinal cord and peripheral nerves degenerate, becoming thinner.
 Peripheral nerves carry information between the brain and body tissues, signaling the muscles to generate movement.
-The degeneration of these peripheral nerves results in ataxia, or the loss of muscle control and balance.
-Some patients with FA also experience chronic diseases of the heart muscles, skeletal deformities, and glucose intolerance.
+The degeneration of these nervous system tissues results in ataxia, or the loss of muscle control and balance.
+Some patients with FA also experience chronic diseases of the heart muscles, skeletal deformities such as scoliosis or foot deformities, and/or glucose intolerance.
+The patient’s thinking and reasoning abilities (cognitive functions) may also be affected.

 Community Support & Resources